ikki2530/holbertonschool-machine_learning/unsupervised_learning/0x01-clustering/README.md

 [5-pdf.py](5-pdf.py) - calculates the probability density function of a Gaussian distribution.

+[6-expectation.py](6-expectation.py) - calculates the expectation step in the EM algorithm for a GMM.

 [10-kmeans.py](10-kmeans.py) - performs K-means on a dataset.

 [11-gmm.py](11-gmm.py) - calculates a GMM from a dataset.